Term life insurance

-- Age – premiums are higher the older you are when taking out a policy, as the risk of death increases with age
+- Age: premiums are higher the older you are when taking out a policy, as the risk of death increases with age

-- Smoking – premiums for smokers can be as much as double the cost for non-smokers due to an increased risk of smokers dying younger
+- Smoking: premiums for smokers can be as much as double the cost for non-smokers due to an increased risk of smokers dying younger

 Most people who apply for insurance are accepted at normal policy rates.
 However, sometimes an insurer will charge a higher premium than normal, called a ‘premium loading’.
 This could be because they feel there is a higher risk of you making a claim, for example, for medical reasons.
 Occasionally an insurer may postpone giving you insurance until they know the outcome of a medical procedure you are about to have.
-In a small number of cases, an insurer may refuse to insure you because they consider the risk of you making a claim is too high.
+In some cases, an insurer may refuse to insure you because they consider the risk of you making a claim is too high.

 You may be able to add extra benefits to a basic term policy for an extra cost.
 These benefits could include:

-- A conversion option – this option lets you convert your policy into a new policy before the end of the term without having to prove that you are then in good health.
+- A conversion option: this option lets you convert your policy into a new policy before the end of the term without having to prove that you are then in good health.
 The premium for the new policy will be based on your age when you convert the policy.
 Usually, you have to be under 60 or 65 to convert your policy.
-It means you will be able to continue your life cover when you are older, in return for paying a slightly higher premium now
+It means you will be able to continue your life cover when you are older, in return for paying a slightly higher premium now.

 There may be other policy benefits available in addition to those listed above.
 Always read the policy terms and conditions and ask how much extra you will pay for extra benefits.

 If you stop paying premiums, your policy will automatically lapse after 30 days.
 Once a policy has lapsed, you are no longer covered.
-Some companies will let you re-start the policy if it has lapsed for only a short time if you are prepared to pay all the premiums you have missed and you sign a declaration saying you are in good health.
+Some companies will let you re-start the policy if it has lapsed for only a short time and you are prepared to pay all the premiums you have missed and sign a declaration saying you are in good health.
 However, if your policy has lapsed for more than a few months, you may have to take out a new policy.
 As you would be older than when you first applied, the premium may be higher and you may need to provide new evidence of your state of health.
 If your health has deteriorated, you may not be able to get a new policy.

-Review your Life Insurance
+Review your term life Insurance